b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 Once you have all DCS Export Scripts and DCS Interface running, just upload the profile and off you go...

 What's new in this version:
-- small bugfix for Autopilot
+- updated for 2.7.2 that changed some of the internal exported data

 What works:
 Gear lights / FBW switch